postmanlabs/labs-docs/v6/postman/scripts/test_scripts.md

 ### Sandbox

 Postman tests run in a sandboxed environment, which is separate from the execution environment of the app.
-To check what is available in the test script sandbox, take a look at the [Sandbox documentation](/docs/postman/scripts/postman_sandbox).
+To check what is available in the test script sandbox, refer to the [Sandbox documentation](/docs/postman/scripts/postman_sandbox).

 ### Snippets

-While there are very few things to remember while writing tests, Postman tries to make the process easier by listing commonly used snippets next to the editor.
-You can select the snippet you want to add and the appropriate code will be added to the test editor.
+While there are very few things to remember when writing tests, Postman tries to make the process easier by listing commonly used snippets next to the editor.
+You can select the snippet you want to add and the appropriate code populates in the test editor.
 This is a great way to quickly build test cases.

 [![snippets](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Test_script7.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Test_script7.png)